crillab/metrics/docs/wallet.md

 where:

-- `score_map` is a dictionnary of scoring methods with their names and the function to apply :
+- `score_map` is a dictionary of scoring methods with their names and the function to apply :

 ```python
 DEFAULT_SCORE_METHODS = {